 You can see an example of a landscape with all of these different options in the image below:

-In the bottom-right of the screen, you can see that there are various options of what you can do with the landscape.
-Explanation of each of these is given below:
+At the bottom-right of the screen, you can see that there are various options of what you can do with the landscape.
+An explanation of each of these is given below: